aless80/Zero-Waste-Locator/README.md

 ### Progress report

+This is a [MEAN](https://www.mongodb.com/) app (
+[MongoDB]](href=https://www.mongodb.com/), [Express](https://expressjs.com/), [Angular CLI 7.0.6](https://angular.io/ ), [Node.js](https://nodejs.org)) using the [Google Maps API](https://cloud.google.com/maps-platform/) to show store locations on an embedded Google map.

+On the back-end a server is based on Node.js/Express server.
+The [Mongoose ODM](https://mongoosejs.com/) is used to connect Node.js and the MongoDB database.
+It provides a schema based solution to organize models and running CRUD operations.
+[JSON web tokens](https://jwt.io/) handle user authentication and identity management.
+The front-end is built with Angular-CLI 7, [Bootstrap](https://getbootstrap.com/), and [Angular Bootstrap](https://ng-bootstrap.github.io).
+Of course, the app uses RxJS for asynchronous or callback-based code.

-This is a MEAN app () and it is still under development.
-The frontend using Angular and the Google Maps API is fully functional, though I have plans to add more functionality (products, search on store type).
+This app is still under development.
+The frontend using Angular and the Google Maps API is fully functional, though I have a few enhancements planned.

-Through the frontend users can run Google Maps' geolocation, upon which the results are visualized on markes on the map.
+Through the frontend users can search an address using Google Maps' geolocation.
+The results are displayed as markers on the Google map.
-I implemented a caching system that checks whether the searched address is already present in the database [DB].
+I implemented a caching system that checks whether the searched address is already present in the MongoDB database [DB].
 This allows the app to call Google Maps less often, and to load a store/location already present in the DB.
 A form appears when you click on a marker.
 This form contains user editable information on the store such as the store type, store description, etc. This form allows the user to save or update the store/location to the DB.

-The backend consists in a REST API run by NodeJS on a MongoDB DB.
-The REST API handles CRUD and query operations on the DB, allowing the storage of results searched or saved from the frontend.

-This project usesthe Google Maps API in Angular CLI 7.0.6, NodeJS 8.10.0, Angular: 7.0.4.
-I am developing in Linux using MongoDB v3.4.17.
-Of course, the app also uses RxJS.
 NB: This app does not use agm-core for Google Maps as described in many tutorials.
-I initially took that approach but I could not find enough documentation to extend it and implement functionalities such as InfoWindow or callbacks from markers.
+IMO documentation is insufficient to extend the agm-core component and implement functionalities such as InfoWindow or callbacks from markers.

 ## Installation